 Fodni Bhaat (Indian Fried Rice)

 When you think of fried rice, your mind might immediately turn to Chinese or Thai food.
 India, though, has its own version in fodni bhaat.
-Our recipe gets tons of flavor from garlic, chilies, turmeric, cilantro, and black mustard seeds.
+Our recipe gets tons of flavor from garlic, chiles, turmeric, cilantro, and black mustard seeds.

 Got leftover rice?
 Try stir-frying it with tamarind pulp, peanuts, and spices like fenugreek, black mustard seeds, and asafetida.
 Called puliyodharai in the south of India, it's a quick, easy way to transform boring leftovers into an exciting meal.